UniekLee/Blog/content/posts/2015-07-30-transfer-in-doha.md

 - UK 2015
 ---

 We've arrived safely in Doha and now sit and wait for our next flight.
-I really enjoyed the first flight - the Boeing 787 is a beautiful aircraft and a pleasant flight.
-Our next flight is aboard the Airbus A380, an aircraft I've wanted to fly aboard for many years now.
+I really enjoyed the first flight - the Boeing 787 is a beautiful aircraft and a pleasant flight.<!--more--> Our next flight is aboard the Airbus A380, an aircraft I've wanted to fly aboard for many years now.